-Ganesh Chaturthi is the celebration of a new beginning.
-It is said that before one starts afresh, worshipping lord Ganesha is of utmost importance.
-His blessing not only gives us the strength and wisdom to stride forward, but also evicts any obstacles that might come in the path to success.
-This festival thus symbolizes a new dawn.
+Ganesh Chaturthi is the celebration of the birth of Lord Ganesh, the God of wisdom, wealth and good fortune.
+It is said that before one starts afresh, worshipping Lord Ganesha is of utmost importance.
+His blessing not only gives the strength and wisdom to stride forward, but also evicts any obstacles that might come in the path to success.
+This festival is thus a celebration of new beginning and symbolizes a new dawn.

 When is Ganesh Chaturthi celebrated?

-Ganesh Chaturthi starts on the day of Shukla chaturthi in the month of Bhadrapada according to the Indian calendar.
-According to the English calendar, it usually falls between August 19 and September 20.
-The festival continues for ten days ending on the day of Anant Chaturdasi.
+Ganesh Chaturthi usually a 10 days festival which starts on the shukla paksha chaturthi (fourth day of the waxing moon) in the month of Bhadrapada according to the Indian calendar.
+It usually falls between August 19 and September 20 on the English calendar.
+Ganesh chaturthi festival ends on the day of Anant Chaturdasi, fourteenth day of bhadrapad shukla paksha.

 The history behind Ganesh Chaturthi